rakkycurvelo/100-days-of-code/log.md

 **Thoughts**: I'm excited!
 Grids were a new thing that I've always tried to understand, failing miserably.
 Today, with the Free Code Camp challenges, things were way more smoothly than ever before.
 That's it: practice makes perfect.

 **Link to work:** [Free Code Camp Profile](https://www.freecodecamp.org/rakky)

+### Day 6: January 07, 2019

+**Today's Progress**: My first Code Camp Challenge!

+**Thoughts**: Aaaah, a little tribute website!
+I confess I've spent more time that I should trying to find a way of putting images on my recent CodePen account, but, well, I'll put that all together soon!

+**Link to work:** [Free Code Camp Profile](https://www.freecodecamp.org/rakky) and [CodePen](https://codepen.io/rakkycurvelo/pen/pqKbvL)